-Apparently beside not wanting to cast actual German natives are those responsible for the dialogues fans of literal translations and don’t really care about using actual German grammar for the things the characters have to say.
+Apparently, beside not wanting to cast actual German native speakers are those responsible for the dialogues fans of literal translations and don’t really care about using actual German grammar for the things the characters have to say.

 Though you don’t really hear complains about this from the actors or people involved.

 Schieß dem Fenster! (grammatically totally wrong: Shoot the window)